SUSE/qe-sap-deployment/README.md

 ### Build and Destroy Terraform and Ansible components

-To get started you must should create a yml configuration file
+To get started, the user must create a yml configuration file

 ```shell
 cp config.yaml.example config.yaml
 ```

-Edit the values of `config.yaml` to match your configuration.
+Edit the values of `config.yaml`:

-Run the `config` step to get all the needed Terraform and Ansible configuration file generated.
+Run the `config` step to get all the needed Terraform and Ansible configuration files generated.

 ```shell
 (venv) python3 scripts/qesap/qesap.py --verbose -c config.yaml -b <FOLDER_OF_YOUR_CLONED_REPO> configure